SpringForward focusing on positive activities to help us all

 Adur District Council's Executive Member for the Environment, Cllr Emma Evans said:

-“As Councils we have taken a large number of measures to help tackle climate change and encourage biodiversity.
+“As Councils we have taken many measures to help tackle climate change and encourage biodiversity.
 These are two sides of the same coin.

 “Allowing some green spaces to grow naturally has been proven to encourage this and also bring back wild species that we have almost lost.
 I hope residents will support this programme as they did before and put us in the forefront of efforts to build a sustainable future.”